JundiLiu/HIALAB/content/openings/index.md

       text: "
       ## Perspective Ph.D.
 Students

       > I am actively looking for students with strong interests and background in working at the intersections of Human Factors and Artificial Intelligence.
-If you have a background in psychology (engineering psychology/ cognitive modeling/ etc.) and engineering (Industrial Engineering / Electrical Engineering & Computer Science / Mechanical Engineering / Civil Engineering/ etc.), please consider apply to the [Ph.D. program in MSE at ISU](https://www.imse.iastate.edu/graduate-program/).
+If you have a background in psychology (engineering psychology/ cognitive modeling/ etc.) and engineering (Industrial Engineering / Electrical Engineering & Computer Science / Mechanical Engineering / Civil Engineering/ etc.), please consider apply to the [Ph.D. program in IMSE at ISU](https://www.imse.iastate.edu/graduate-program/).
 In particular, we recommend you select *Human Factors and Ergonomics* as your area of interest and mention Prof. Jundi Liu in your statement.

       ## Master/Undergraduate Students